xynyx/tweeter/README.md

 ## Extra Features

 * "Write a New Tweet" button at the top brings down the text area to compose in.
-Fancy, right?
+Neat eh?
 * As you scroll down the page, a button will appear in the bottom right corner that, if clicked on, will gently bring you back up to the text area to compose a new tweet.
-* Written with SASS-y flair.
+* Written with sass-y flair.

 ## Screenshots